CIBC-Internal/python/Doc/library/unittest.rst

       Method called immediately after the test method has been called and the result recorded.
 This is called even if the test method raised an exception, so the implementation in subclasses may need to be particularly careful about checking internal state.
-Any exception, other than :exc:`AssertionError` or :exc:`SkipTest`, raised by this method will be considered an error rather than a test failure.
+Any exception, other than :exc:`AssertionError` or :exc:`SkipTest`, raised by this method will be considered an additional error rather than a test failure (thus increasing the total number of reported errors).
 This method will only be called if the :meth:`setUp` succeeds, regardless of the outcome of the test method.
       The default implementation does nothing.

    .. method:: setUpClass()

-      A class method called before tests in an individual class run.
+      A class method called before tests in an individual class are run.
       ``setUpClass`` is called with the class as the only argument and must be decorated as a :func:`classmethod`::